15 Project 4 - Developing an image filter

 Since we have now the grayscale version of our image stored in our buffer object, we need to encode this buffer object back into the “PNG format”, and save the encoded data into a new PNG file in our filesystem, so that we can access and see the grayscale version of our image that was produced by our small program.

 To do that, the libspng library help us once again by offering an “encode data to PNG” type of function, which is the spng_encode_image() function.
 But in order to “encode data to PNG” with libspng, we need to create a new context object.
-This new context object must use a “encoder context”, which is identified by the enum value SPNG_CTX_ENCODER.
+This new context object must use an “encoder context”, which is identified by the enum value SPNG_CTX_ENCODER.

 The save_png() function exposed below, summarises all the necessary steps to save the grayscale version of our image into a new PNG file in the filesystem.
 By default, this function will save the grayscale image into a file named pedro_pascal_filter.png in the CWD.

 Notice in this code example that we are using the same image header object (image_header) that we have collected previously with the get_image_header() function.
-Remember, this image header object is a C struct (spng_ihdr) that contains basic information about our PNG file, specially the dimensions of the image, the color model used, etc.
+Remember, this image header object is a C struct (spng_ihdr) that contains basic information about our PNG file, such as the dimensions of the image, the color model used, etc.

-If we wanted to save a very different image in this new PNG file, e.g. an image with different dimensions, or, an image that uses a different color model, a different bit depth, etc. we would need to create a new image header (spng_ihdr) object that describes the properties of this new image.
+If we wanted to save a very different image in this new PNG file, e.g. an image with different dimensions, or, an image that uses a different color model, a different bit depth, etc. we would have to create a new image header (spng_ihdr) object that describes the properties of this new image.

 But we are essentially saving the same image that we have begin with here (the dimensions of the image, the color model, etc. are all still the same).
-The only difference between the two images are the colors of the pixels, which are now shades of gray.
+The only difference between the two images are the colors of the pixels, which are now “shades of gray”.
 As consequence, we can safely use the exact same image header data in this new PNG file.

-fn save_png(image_header: *png.spng_ihdr, buffer: []u8) !void {
+fn save_png(image_header: *c.spng_ihdr, buffer: []u8) !void {

 const path = "pedro_pascal_filter.png";